UntitledsTakenNOOOO/dehacked-attack/pk3-attack/README.txt

 * LORD OF HERESY: A 1250 HP Hell Noble that can fire a three-way baron ball spread.
 Spawns with barons.
 	* Change: The latter four monsters are re-based from Realm667, so there may be minor differences in frames and sounds.

+STRUGGLE: ANTARESIAN LEGACY (antares, 2018):
+* Antaresia: A serpent-like creature that has a strange firing pattern.
+Spawns with Hell Knights.
+	* Change: Uses the Antaresian Reliquary variant instead of the original, for variety's sake (I liked the red better).
+* Antaresia Elite: A more powerful variant of the Antaresia that spawns with the Archvile.
+Has more HP, a lower pain chance, and moves much faster.
+* Afriest: A flying priest with a powerful triple attack.
+Spawns with Cacodemons.
+* Antaresian Arachnotron: A variant of the arachnotron that moves faster and uses a chaingun instead of a plasma rifle.

 EVITERNITY (Dragonfly, 2018):
 * Former Captain: These nasty zombies shoot out yellow energy bolts in volleys of five.
 Spawns with chaingunners.
 * Nightmare Demon: These guys are faster than the ordinary pinky demon and have 300 HP.